Legend Federer Hails incredible Adventure As He Announces Retirement - UrduPoint

 "While it sometimes feels like it went by in 24 hours it has also been so deep and magical that it seems as if I have already lived a lifetime."
 Federer has struggled with the knee problem for the past three years that has restricted him to only three of the 11 Grand Slams staged since the start of 2020.

-His fellow tennis icon Serena Williams is all but certain not to play again after bowing out of the US Open in the third round this month.
+His fellow tennis legend Serena Williams is all but certain not to play again after bowing out of the US Open in the third round this month.

-Federer said his body had effectively told him it was time to bring the curtain down.
+Federer said that his body had effectively told him it was time to bring the curtain down.

 "I've worked hard to return to full competitive form," he wrote.